-The Faculty shall consist of the Chairman of the Corporation; the President, the Vice Presidents, and the Provost of the Institute; all members of the instructing staff with rank of Professor, Associate Professor, or Assistant Professor; Associate Professor/Senior Coach, Associate Professor/Coach, and Assistant Professor/Coach; Professors Emeriti having part-time appointments; the Deans of the Schools of Engineering, Science, Architecture and Planning, Humanities and Social Science, and the Sloan School of Management; the Dean of the Graduate School; the Dean for Student Affairs; the Registrar; the Director of Admissions; the Director of Student Financial Aid; the Director of Athletics; the Director of Libraries; the Medical Director; and the Director of the Summer Session.
+The Faculty shall consist of the Chair of the Corporation; the President, the Vice Presidents, the Provost, and the Associate Provosts of the Institute; all members of the instructing staff with rank of Professor, Associate Professor, or Assistant Professor; Associate Professor/Senior Coach, Associate Professor/Coach, and Assistant Professor/Coach; Professors Emeriti having part-time appointments; the Deans of the Schools of Engineering, Science, Architecture and Planning, Humanities and Social Science, and the Sloan School of Management; the Dean of the Graduate School; the Dean for Undergraduate Education and Student Affairs; the Registrar; the Director of Admissions; the Director of Student Financial Aid; the Director of Athletics; the Director of Libraries; the Medical Director; and the Director of the Summer Session.
 In addition, the Faculty, on the recommendation of its officers, shall designate each year by vote certain administrative staff positions; the holders of these positions, not to exceed twenty-eight in number, shall be ex officio Members of the Faculty for that year.